 Anyway, to make this vegetable stock, just save all of the small ends, skins and stems from the vegetables you are using for your meal preparation.
 I just put them all in a plastic gallon freezer bag.
 Everytime I have more to add to the bag, I pull it out and then pop it right back in the freezer.
 Things I use are onion and garlic skins and ends, celery and carrot ends or tops, asparagus ends, brussels sprouts stems, potato skins, tomato and pepper cores, just about any vegetable you are using can be used for stock.
 Once the bag is full, just throw all of the scraps in your crockpot or dutch oven on the stove (cook for 1-2 hours on stove) and barely cover with water.
 Let them cook on low for about 5 hours.
 Strain the solids from the stock.
 Then place the stock in freezer bags and use it in all of your favorite dishes!

 Since every batch will have different scraps in different quantities, every batch will be different.
 I have done this stock for over a year and have never had a batch that I didn’t like.
 It’s great to be able to pull a bag out of the freezer to substitute for the water or chicken stock that I normally use!
+It stores in the refrigerator, in sterile pint canning jars, for several weeks, as well.
 I use it soups, stews, rice dishes, potatoes, gravy, anything you would normally use stock in.
 Use this Vegetable Stock from Kitchen Scraps in this Curried Carrot Soup for added flavor!
 Have you ever made Vegetable Stock from Kitchen Scraps?
 It is so easy, you should really give it a try!
 Then let me know what you think!!

 Enjoy!
 And have fun cooking!